• Introducción

 results = pd.DataFrame({

-'Nominal coverage': [coverage[1] - coverage[0] for coverage in nominal_coverages],
+'Nominal coverage': [interval[1] - interval[0] for interval in intervals],

 'Observed coverage': observed_coverages,